UCF Counseling Conference

 The UCF Counseling Conference aims to support all counselors in the community of Central Florida through relevant and innovative professional development sessions with the goal of inspiring and empowering their work with clients and students.
 Presentations are delivered by a diverse set of practitioners, graduate students, and university faculty, which enables a range of topics and issues that address the current needs of counseling practitioners.

-Celebrating our 11th year, join us as we explore counseling topics designed to educate, inspire and engage.
+Join us as we explore counseling topics designed to educate, inspire and engage.
 All helping professionals are invited to participate in this interdisciplinary conference including mental health counselors, school counselors, addictions counselors, career counselors, social workers, exceptional education professionals, as well as marriage, family therapists and other specializations.
 Undergraduate and graduate students are also invited to attend.
-Attendees are encouraged to apply their participation hours towards professional certification.

 UCF’s Counselor Education program is an approved provider of continuing education through NBCC and APT.